apache/velocity-tools/README.txt

 > ant struts

-To build only the VelocityLayoutServlet example, execute:
+To build only the Showcase example, execute:

-> ant layout
+> ant showcase

 Please note: